byterubpay/byterub-site/_posts/2017-05-21-overview-and-logs-for-the-dev-meeting-held-on-2017-05-21.md

 **\<moneromooo>** 3 and 4 are toop spammy for being much use in general usage.
 **\<moneromooo>** Yes.
 **\<moneromooo>** rehrar: free free if you have something to say/show.
-**\<rehrar>** Anyways, Monero test site here: http://45.32.161.183/ mobile responsive now and a brand new mobile navigation.
+**\<rehrar>** Anyways, ByteRub test site here: http://45.32.161.183/ mobile responsive now and a brand new mobile navigation.
 **\<rehrar>** Kovri test site: http://45.32.171.42/ completely integrated into the Jekyll.
 The custom CSS framework was ported without issue.
 This bodes well for my further work on getmonero.org.
 **\<moneromooo>** Looks clean.
 **\<Jaquee>** hi. a bit late to meeting. i'm working on lightwallet integration in cli and gui